The Sixties: Class Papers, Spring 2019

-This caused him to wonder which role would serve him best, and which will prove
+This caused him to wonder which role would serve him best, and which would prove

 him most intellectually sound.
 His place in both the Civil Rights Movement and

-the Christian church would be cemented with his involvement in the NAACP, the
+the Christian church would be cemented with his involvement in the NAACP and

-Alabama Council on Human Relations, and the creation of the SCLC (Southern Christian
+the Alabama Council on Human Relations, and the creation of the SCLC (Southern

-Leadership Conference).
-The Montgomery Bus Boycott, however, was a catalyst
+Christian Leadership Conference).
+The Montgomery Bus Boycott, however, was a

-for his later successes in the movement.
-What is important to note with this
+catalyst for his later successes in the movement.
+What is important to note

 manner, starting with Montgomery as a basis.
 The bus boycott was a precedent